Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

-Despite the enhanced spatial adaptability enabled by RA, realizing reliable low-altitude ISAC in practice remains challenging due to the highly dynamic nature of aerial platforms.
-In particular, UAVs typically operate at high speeds with rapidly varying trajectories, which imposes stringent requirements on real-time target tracking and low-latency antenna orientation adjustment.
-To maintain reliable high-rate links and accurate sensing under such mobility, RA systems need to support agile boresight adjustment with fast actuation and high-precision control.
-Furthermore, robust and continuous connectivity is critical for ensuring safe UAV operations, including real-time monitoring and regulatory supervision.
-Communication disruptions may lead to loss of control or degraded situational awareness, thereby raising safety concerns in dynamic low-altitude airspace.
+{Despite the enhanced spatial adaptability enabled by RA, realizing reliable low-altitude ISAC in practice remains challenging due to the high mobility of aerial platforms and the need for coordinated ground-air deployment.
+Existing studies have demonstrated the benefits of RA for low-altitude direction sensing and channel reconfiguration enabled by UAV-mounted RAs, but they mainly investigate these functions separately.
+How to coordinate ground-based RA infrastructures and UAV-mounted RA systems to provide continuous 3D coverage, reliable target tracking, and robust communication support in dynamic low-altitude environments remains largely unexplored.} Moreover, UAVs typically operate at high speeds with rapidly varying trajectories, imposing stringent requirements on real-time target tracking and low-latency antenna orientation adjustment.
+To maintain reliable high-rate links and accurate sensing under such mobility, RA systems need to support agile boresight control with fast actuation and high-precision alignment.
+Furthermore, robust and continuous connectivity is also critical for ensuring safe UAV operations, including real-time monitoring and regulatory supervision.
+Communication disruptions may lead to loss of control or degraded situational awareness, raising safety concerns in dynamic low-altitude airspace.
 Addressing these challenges is essential for realizing secure, reliable, and resilient low-altitude ISAC systems.